 \subsubsection{KnowFusionQG}

-The \textbf{KnowFusionQG} stage integrates the selected diagram patches $P_s$, target text $t$, concept text $c$, and knowledge set $K_{(t,c)}$ to generate the concept-focused question through a multimodal fusion mechanism.
-The process begins with encoding inputs into language and vision representations, as shown in Equation \ref{eq:7}.
+The \textbf{KnowFusionQG} stage integrates the selected diagram patches $P_s$, input text $t$, course text $c$, and knowledge set $K_{(t,c)}$ to generate the diagram-driven course question through a multimodal fusion mechanism.
+This process begins with encoding the visual and textual inputs into language and vision representations, as shown in Equation \ref{eq:7}.

 where $W_h$ is also used in \textbf{HierKnowExtract} phase.
-This $\text{Prompt}[t;c;K_{(t,c) }]$ synthesizes $t$, $c$ and $K_{(t,c)}$ into a coherent prompt following the template: \textit{Generate the question including Target: {$t$} to assess Concept: {$c$} with the knowledge: {$K_{(t,c)}$}}.
+This $\text{Prompt}[t;c;K_{(t,c) }]$ synthesizes $t$, $c$ and $K_{(t,c)}$ into a coherent prompt following the template: \textit{Generate the question including input {$t$} to assess course {$c$} with the knowledge {$K_{(t,c)}$}}.
 To capture the intricate relationships between textual and visual representations, a cross-modal attention mechanism followed by a gated fusion network is employed, as formulated in Equation \ref{eq:8}.

-Finally, the fused output $H_{fuse}$ is fed into the T5 decoder \cite{raffel2020exploring} to predict the target question $\hat{q}$.
-This integration of visual and textual information through cross-modal attention and gated fusion enables the model to generate questions that are both contextually relevant and conceptually focused.
+Finally, the fused output $H_{fuse}$ is fed into the T5 decoder \cite{raffel2020exploring} to predict the input question $\hat{q}$.
+This integration of visual and text information through cross-modal attention and gated fusion enables the model to generate questions that are contextually relevant and conceptually focused.